Associate in Arts Pathway to a Music Bachelor's Degree

 critic, music librarian, arts management, church music director, disk jockey, recording

 mixer, journalist, music attorney, promoter, public relations specialist, lyricist,

-The courses listed in the Music plans are common prerequisites which are required for a Music major at the university level.
+The courses listed in the Music plan are common prerequisites which are required for a Music major at the university or state college level.
 For more information on common prerequisites, check the statewide advising manual at floridashines.org.
 The courses listed in the transfer GPS were selected to meet specific course requirements as either general education requirements or electives within Eastern Florida State College's A.A. degree program.

 Remember that each transfer GPS is a guideline and does not guarantee admission to a college or university.
 Requirements may vary by institution and can change each year.
 Students are encouraged to consult an EFSC advisor or check with the advising or admissions office at the intended transfer institution.

-State University System & FCS Schools Offering Music Bachelor's Programs
+State University System Schools Offering Music Bachelor's Programs